superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 ### Model Evaluation

-To evaluate our model, we start with this [Massive Text Embedding Benchmark](https://github.com/embeddings-benchmark/mteb#leaderboard).
+To evaluate our model, we start with this [Massive Text Embedding Benchmark](https://huggingface.co/spaces/mteb/leaderboard).
 We want to ensure that the model can understand the data that we encode.
 The benchmark shown above leverages different public/private datasets to evaluate and report on the different capabilities of individual models.
 If you're working with specialized domains, you may want to put together a specialized dataset to teach the model.

-We could either leverage the results here (provided our model belongs to this list) or run relevant 'tasks' for our custom model (instructions provided in the link)
+We could either leverage the results here (provided our model belongs to this list) or run relevant 'tasks' for our custom model (instructions provided in the github [link](https://github.com/embeddings-benchmark/mteb#leaderboard))

 ```python
 import logging